Amitkumar10071989/zoo-app/README.md

 ## WE ARE READY?

-let's start the microservice project, so by default it will start on the port localhost:8080 now!
+lets start the microservice project, so by default it will start on the port localhost:8080 now!

 ## Swagger API

 > Access Swagger API page on the URL **http://localhost:8080/swagger-ui/**

-##Project Structure
+## Project Structure

 -  **controller**: contains the REST end points for application.
 - **service**: service layer of application, fulfilling business logic
 - **repository**: Its an interface which allows various operations on Animals & Rooms objects.
 It gets these operations by extending MongoTemplate.

-Spring boot usees some default properties for interacting with MongoDB, e.g:
+Spring boot uses some default properties for interacting with MongoDB, e.g:
 >spring.data.mongodb.port=27017 # Mongo server port.
-spring.data.mongodb.repositories.enabled=true # Enable Mongo repositories. spring.data.mongodb.uri=mongodb://localhost/test
+spring.data.mongodb.repositories.enabled=true # Enable Mongo repositories.
+spring.data.mongodb.uri=mongodb://localhost/test

-##Testing the Application
+## Testing the Application

 For testing this application, I have used JUnit and Mockito.
 All these dependencies are maintained by Spring Boot.
 Check pom.xml for "spring-boot-starter-test" dependency , it is taking care of all underlying dependencies and latest versions of these open source projects.

    - **Testing controller**: AnimalControllerTest & RoomControllerTest contains various tests for AnimalController and RoomController.
 There are tests for both sucess and failure scenarios. --MockMvc is used to mock various POST, GET and DELETE calls. --Mockito is used to mock the AnimalService & RoomService and return the reponse from mocked service instead of hitting actual service and DB.